kaczla/list-lm/data/readme/utils_links.md

 - [Ollama](https://github.com/jmorganca/ollama) - Run, create, and share large language models (LLMs).
 - [Opacus](https://github.com/pytorch/opacus) - Opacus is a library that enables training PyTorch models with differential privacy.
 It supports training with minimal code changes required on the client, has little impact on training performance, and allows the client to online track the privacy budget expended at any given moment.
 - [OpenChatKit](https://github.com/togethercomputer/OpenChatKit) - OpenChatKit provides a powerful, open-source base to create both specialized and general purpose chatbots for various applications.
 The kit includes an instruction-tuned language models, a moderation model, and an extensible retrieval system for including up-to-date responses from custom repositories.
+- [OpenELM](https://github.com/CarperAI/OpenELM) - OpenELM is an open-source library by CarperAI, designed to enable evolutionary search with language models in both code and natural language.
 - [OpenFlamingo](https://github.com/mlfoundations/open_flamingo) - An open-source framework for training large multimodal models.
 - [OpenLM](https://github.com/r2d4/openlm) - Drop-in OpenAI-compatible library that can call LLMs from other providers (e.g., HuggingFace, Cohere, and more).
 - [OpenPipe](https://github.com/OpenPipe/OpenPipe) - Test and deploy your LLM prompts in a data-driven way on an open-source and self-hostable platform.